Application perspectives

 Creating an application perspective

 The Application Perspective is a unique capability of Instana.
 An AP creation wizard is available for new users to easily create simple and frequently used types of APs.
 An advanced screen is available if you are familiar or proficient with Instana or you need to create a sophisticated AP.
-It is very easy to switch between these two modes without data loss.
+It is easy to switch between these two modes without data loss.

 To create an application perspective to view trace information that is gathered, complete either of the following steps: